vfarcic/devops24/manuscript/07-jenkins-cdp.md

 ```

 Next, we'll merge your *go-demo-3* fork with the upstream.
 If you forgot the commands, they are available in the [go-demo-3-merge.sh gist](https://gist.github.com/171172b69bb75903016f0676a8fe9388).

+W> It is very important that you change all the references of `vfarcic/go-demo-3` to the address of your Docker Hub account.
+If, for example, your hub user is `jdoe`, you should change all `vfarcic/go-demo-3` references to `jdoe/go-demo-3`.
+Even though I invite you to change it in all the files, the mandatory changes are in files *helm/go-demo-3/Chart.yaml*, *helm/go-demo-3/templates/deployment.yaml*, and *k8s/build-config.yml*.
+Please make sure to apply the changes in all the branches and do not forget to push them to GitHub.

 Now comes boring, but necessary part.
 We need to create a cluster, unless you kept the one from the previous chapter running.